 Pacifica, California

-Honest, advisory real estate in Pacifica and the wider coastal San Mateo County.
-1 documented Pacifica closing on $1.10M of local volume (422 Andover Dr, February 2026, $1,103,000).
+Honest, advisory real estate in Pacifica and the wider coastal San Mateo County, where the ocean is both the draw and the cost.
+Pacifica prices below the inland Peninsula, and that gap pays for coastal exposure: fog, salt air, bluff erosion, and a high-school step-down below a top-20% K-8.
+1 documented Pacifica closing on $1.1M of local volume (422 Andover Dr, February 2026, $1,103,000).
 Pacifica School District (K-8, state rank top 20%), Jefferson Union HSD (Terra Nova HS, Oceana HS).
-Critical caveat: Seton Medical Center closed L&D in 2015, all labor and delivery requires off-coast driving.
+One caveat to plan around: Seton Medical Center closed labor and delivery in 2015, so every birth means an off-coast drive.

 Why Pacifica